TristanPinzari/MyWebsite/README.md

 This is my personal website!
-I just talk about myself and show some pictures of me so you can get a better understanding of what kind of guy I am.
+Here, I talk a little about myself, my experiences, and my projects.
 This project is hosted here: https://tristanpinzari.github.io/MyWebsite/